What To Do If Car Insurance Doesn’t Cover Your Accident Costs

 • Consult a car accident attorney to discuss your individual situation and options so that you can make choices that best suit your case.

-While Pennsylvania law requires drivers to carry at least $5,000 worth of medical benefits that pays medical bills after an accident, regardless of who was at fault, this minimum doesn’t go far.
+While Pennsylvania law requires drivers to carry at least $5,000 worth of coverage that pays medical bills after an accident, regardless of who was at fault, this minimum doesn’t go far.
 According to AAA, the average cost of an injury crash in the United States in 2009 was more than $125,000, while the average cost of a fatal accident was closer to $6 million.
-Even if you have medical insurance, co-payments and deductibles can add up quickly.
+Even if you have medical insurance, copayments and deductibles can add up quickly.

 If you are dealing with a lawsuit against an at-fault driver, the settlement process can’t even begin until your medical treatment is finished.
 And the more complicated your case and the more serious your injuries, the longer it takes to settle, as the cost of the medical treatment will figure into your settlement.